PhilipVKurian/socail-netowork-api/README.md

 ## Description

 MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
-In this project i learned to use mongo and mongoose in creating documents and sub-docs forming a basic socail-network back end.
-It allows users to be created edited and deleted.
-As well as allowing the users to; create thoughts, add friends and react to other user's thoughts.
+In this project, mongodb is being used to create documents and sub-docs, forming a basic social-network back-end.
+The app allows users to be created, edited, and deleted.
+Also users can; create thoughts, add friends and react to other user's thoughts.

 ## Table of Contents